thisisgurpal/Premier-League-Analytics/README.md

 ## Data Collection

 Collecting the data.
 This is where the idea for the project started.
 To learn about web scraping.
 I built python classes, containing multiple functions.
 These classes are for getting, table stats, team stats, and player stats from the Premier League website.
-Here's an examples of the TableStatsScraper().
+To explain what I did, I will choose TableStatsScraper() as an example.

 ## Data Cleaning
 ## Data Transformation